chantastic/prompt-guidelines/README.markdown

 Any of these recommendations may by disregarded for the sake clarity.
 "MUST" rules will rarely find a good reason to be broken.

-In most cases, these framework will get you to a passable prompt.
+In most cases, this framework will get you to a passable prompt.

 ## Anatomy